Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

-According to the metamodel of Appendix~\ref{sec:psoametamodel}, {\tt (KB1)}'s Data (i) Facts 1 to 6 -- all with a dependent descriptor -- are perspectival atoms, while its Data (i) Facts 7 to 9 -- all with an independent descriptor -- are perspeneutral atoms.
+According to the metamodel of Appendix~\ref{sec:psoametamodel}, {\tt (KB1)}'s Data (i) Facts 1 to 6 -- all with a dependent descriptor -- are dependent atoms, while its Data (i) Facts 7 to 9 -- all with an independent descriptor -- are independent atoms.

 The {\bf second symbolic representation} of Fig.~\ref{TAexample} changes (only) the data part according to Section~\ref{intro}'s method (ii) such that there are a single- and two multiple-descriptor atoms complying to Fig.~\ref{TAexample}'s colors: \mycomment{ \begin{small}